 Paleo Tapioca Pudding Recipe

-3 cups coconut milk
+- 3 cups coconut milk

-2 Tbsp. honey
+- 2 Tbsp. honey

-1 tsp. vanilla bean paste
+- 1 tsp. vanilla bean paste

-2 egg yolks, beaten
+- 2 egg yolks, beaten

-¼ tsp. sea salt
+- ¼ tsp. sea salt

-Remove 1 cup of the tapioca pudding and slowly mix into the beaten eggs.
+- Remove 1 cup of the tapioca pudding and slowly mix into the beaten eggs.
 Gradually adding the pudding will help prevent the eggs from scrambling.

 - Serve hot or allow to cool.

-To avoid scrambling the eggs, very slowly mix in the pudding mix with the eggs.
+- To avoid scrambling the eggs, very slowly mix in the pudding mix with the eggs.
 Adding it too fast may cause the eggs to scramble.
-Also avoid turning the temperature up too high on the stove when you mix it back into the main pudding mix.
+Also, avoid turning the temperature up too high on the stove when you mix it back into the main pudding mix.

-You can leave the honey out but keep in mind that this will leave the pudding without a sweetener.
-Even though honey is paleo friendly it’s best to not to go overboard with it so I don’t recommend adding any more than the recommended amount.
+- You can leave the honey out but keep in mind that this will leave the pudding without a sweetener.
+Even though honey is paleo friendly, it’s best to not to go overboard with it, so I don’t recommend adding any more than the recommended amount.

 This information doesn’t take into account any extras that you might have with the pudding such as fruit.

 Not really feeling like pudding but want something creamy and sweet that’s paleo friendly.
-If this is the case then you should check out the coconut paleo custard recipe, it’s creamy and goes perfect with some delicious summer fruits.
+If this is the case then you should check out the coconut paleo custard recipe, it’s creamy and goes perfectly with some delicious summer fruits.